 Many renters look first to their parents or older relatives to serve as guarantors.
 Rozen usually advises against being a guarantor, especially if you are a parent and your adult child would be living with multiple roommates.

 An alternative is to consider using institutional guarantor, a company that will be your guarantor for a fee.
 For example, for about 70 to 85 percent of one month's rent if you have U.S. credit, and 90 to 110 percent of one month's rent if you're foreign with no U.S. credit, Insurent Lease Guaranty can be your guarantor with far less strict income and employment requirements than most landlords.

-The agreement will usually specify the guarantor is only on the hook "once all legal remedies are extinguished," says Cohen but he stresses it's still important to read the definitions in the lease regardless of what they are called and what you think they mean.
+The agreement will usually specify the guarantor is only on the hook once all legal remedies are exhausted but it's still important to read the definitions in the lease regardless of what they are called and what you think they mean.

 Guarantors also come into play with student loans or mortgages.
-The lender doesn't reach out to the guarantor for monthly payment but will do so when and if the borrower defaults.
+The lender doesn't reach out to the guarantor for monthly payments but will do so when and if the borrower defaults.